JTP75/LabBenchStudios-PDT-Unity/README.md

 and validation related to the lab module assignments that are part of the Building Digital Twins course.

-For convenience to the reader, some of the basic functionality has already been implemented, with other key components requiring implementation by users of the repository (e.g., students taking my Digital Twins Programming course).
+For convenience to the reader, some of the basic functionality has already been implemented, with other key components requiring implementation by users of the repository (e.g., students taking my Building Digital Twins course).

 ## Links, Exercises, Updates, Errata, and Clarifications